ga4gh/gk-pilot/schema/clingen/def/ExtensionVrsProcessingErrors.rst

 **Computational Definition**

-An extension item for a list of HGVS values associated with a Clinvar variant.
+An extension item for the VRS processing errors associated with a Clinvar variant.

     **Information Model**